The Fast Steam selection process consists of several stages in the application process.

 This is a written exercise.
 Candidates are given various pieces of information from different sources relating to a number of fictitious scenarios.

-Candidates will compare and contrast the features of each scenario, using given criteria, and explain convincingly the reasons for their recommendation.
+Candidates will compare and contrast the features of each scenario, using the given criteria, and explain the reasons for their recommendation convincingly.

-The important thing here is that candidates demonstrate how they support their decisions, using facts and figures, along with how they express this in writing.
+The important thing here is that candidates demonstrate how they support their decisions using facts and figures and how they express this in writing.

-Candidate have 90 minutes to complete this task whereby it is suggested they look through the materials for 30 minutes and then spend 60 minutes carrying their analysis and producing their written response.
+Candidates have 90 minutes to complete this task, whereby it is suggested they look through the materials for 30 minutes and then spend 60 minutes carrying out their analysis and producing their written response.

 The case study exercise offers practice on the extraction of relevant information and data analysis of data presented in the form of charts and texts.

-It also offers practice in deduction of accurate conclusions, creative solutions formation, and the coherent and fluent presentation of ideas- which are all crucial elements for passing the analysis exercise.
+It also offers practice in the deduction of accurate conclusions, creative solutions formation, and the coherent and fluent presentation of ideas- all crucial elements for passing the analysis exercise.

-Candidates have 30 minutes to review related information on the initiative in a variety of formats such as emails, videos, and articles.
+Candidates have 30 minutes to review related information on the initiative in various formats such as emails, videos, and articles.

 Each candidate then has a 30-minute long meeting with an assessor, who plays the role of someone with a particular interest in the success of the initiative.